michelangelorossi21/portal-for-players/README.md

 # A Portal for Players

 ## Description
-A **Django-based Web Application** that manages music players and concert.
+A **Django-based Web Application** with **Responsive Design** that manages music players and concert.
-Through an intuitive web browser interface, Music Agencies can organize (add, delete, modify) players and concerts.
+Through an intuitive and web browser interface, Music Agencies can organize (add, delete, modify) players and concerts.
 **Every player receives reviews** (1 to 5 points and a brief written review) to help organizers choose the best musician for the next concert.
 Plus, a search toolbar helps searching a player by name or instrument played, and concerts by date or locarion.